Install zsh

 --- Type one of the keys in parentheses ---

-If you would like to configure zsh yourself, pick option 1.
-Picking option 1 will lead to a new set of options that allow you to create a configuration via dialogues.
+To configure zsh manually, pick option 1.
+This will lead to a new set of options to create a configuration via dialogues.

 Please pick one of the following options: